existentialmutt/inline_view_component/README.md

 $ gem install inline_view_component
 ```

-## Default Template Format

 ## Syntax Highlighting

 Syntax highlighting for Sublime Text is available.
 Download (this file)[/editor/Ruby.sublime-syntax] and add it to your Sublime User package.
-Then open your compoent files in the `Ruby (Custom)` syntax (or choose `View -> Syntax -> Open All with current extention as...` to use it automatically).
+Then open your ruby files in the `Ruby (Custom)` syntax (or choose `View -> Syntax -> Open All with current extention as...` to use it automatically).

 To get syntax highlighting to work use `ERB` or `HAML` as the delimiter for your heredoc string e.g.